Planting Climbing Roses: Quick Guide to Get You Started

 If you want to grow climbing roses, it’s better to buy them as bare-root plants.
 These are small sections of the stem with a few roots that aren’t stored in the soil.
 You can plant them straight into the ground, allowing them to quickly develop their roots.

 If you want to grow your climbing rose in a container, you can plant it at any time of year.
-However, it’s still best to plant it during the spring.
+However, I find it’s still best to plant it during the spring.
 This gives your rose plenty of time to establish a sound root system before winter arrives.

 Where Should You Plant Climbing Roses?

 As the name suggests, climbing roses also need something to climb.
 The most straightforward support to use is a trellis panel fixed to a garden wall or your house.
-However, I like to let my climbing roses climb a garden arch.
+However, I like to let my roses climb a garden arch.

 How to Plant Climbing Roses